 Scholarships and Grants for Midcareer and Adult Students

 The programs below provide funding opportunities to students.
 While not an exhaustive list, these scholarships and grants are aimed at midcareer degree-seekers or those returning to school.
-Some of them directly assist accounting, finance, and business students, although many offer aid to learners across disciplines.
+Some directly assist accounting, finance, and business students, although many aid learners across disciplines.

 Award: $1,000